Public procurement

 Constitutional protection for human rights within public procurement can be found in South Africa where the Constitution allows organs of the State to implement a preferential procurement policy in the allocation of contracts for the protection and advancement of persons that were previously disadvantaged by unfair discrimination.
 Section 217(3) provides for legislation that will prescribe a framework within which the policy must be implemented.
 As a result, the Preferential Procurement Policy Framework Act (PPPFA) and the regulations published under it (PPPFA Regulations) establish requirements regarding black economic empowerment (BEE) and local production and content.

-In 2017 the new Pubilc Procurement Law in Spain was passed.
+In 2017 a new Public Procurement Law in Spain was passed.
 This law established a wider range of possibilities in including human rights concerns in public procurement and includes more social aspects compared to its predecessor, but it does not allow for complete exclusion of businesses responsible for human rights abuses from public procurement procedures.
 Following on from this, Novact, Servei Civil Internacional de Catalunya and Nexes jointly with Tornos Abogados, developed a Guide on Pubilc Procurement Responsible with Human Rights.

 Public procurement impacts on many aspects of human rights and SDGs.
 For example, procurement exercises that place a focus on procuring from suppliers which have effective measures in place to eliminate forced labour and human trafficking can not only contribute to the achievement of target 12.7, but also support the achievement of targets 8.7 and 16.3 to end child labour, forced labour, modern slavery and human trafficking, among many others.